-The relationships between the amount of mineralized CO2 and %VRF are presented in Fig. and Fig. .
+The relationships between the amount of mineralized CO2 and %VRF are presented in Fig. 3 and Fig. 4.
 For the Low Permeability case, sample 1 and sample 2 have injection rates of 1 Mt/yr while samples 3-5 (progressively higher VRF) are fixed at constant injection pressure of 390 bar since they would need a pressure higher than 390 bar to achieve 1 Mt/yr and we assume that standard injection equipment can achieve an injection pressure only as high as 390 bar.
 As permeability decreases from sample 2 to sample 5, the amount of injected CO2 decreases.
 However, since the amount of reactive VRF increases from sample 1 to sample 5, a larger percent of injected CO2 is mineralized.
 The trade-off between increasing reactivity and decreasing permeability generates an optimal case at VRF ≈ 6% where the amount of mineralized CO2 has the largest value.
-For the High Permeability case, the amount of injected CO2 and mineralized percent show similar patterns as those in the Low Permeability set, but the optimal case shifts from 6% to 21% VRF.
+For the High Permeability case, the amount of injected CO2 and mineralized percent show similar patterns as those in the Low Permeability set, but the optimal case shifts from 6% to somewhere between 10% and 21% VRF.
 Thus it can be seen that the amount of mineralized CO2 depends on how we determine permeabilities from mineralogy, or more generally the relationships between mineralogy, porosity and permeability.
 Nevertheless, the results suggest that if formations can be identified that have relatively high VRF and modest permeability, mineralization of injected CO2 can be almost quantitative over a timescale of 1000 years.

-Fig. shows the evolution of total sequestered CO2 in the mineralized phase, aqueous phase and gaseous phase for the entire reservoir in the case of 21% VRF in the High Permeability case.
+Fig. 5 shows the evolution of total sequestered CO2 in the mineralized phase, aqueous phase and supercritical phase for the entire reservoir in the case of 21% VRF in the High Permeability case.
 CO2 injection is conducted for 100 years and then stopped.
-Gaseous (supercritical) CO2 dominates at first and then decreases rapidly, first due to dissolution into the aqueous phase, and then due to mineralization.
+Supercritical CO2 phase dominates at first and then decreases rapidly after injection ceases, first due to dissolution into the aqueous phase, and then due to mineralization.
 The amount of aqueous CO2 increases first until it reaches saturation in water; its value stays roughly stable until about 700 years.
-The mass of mineralized CO2 is mainly from the gaseous phase before this time.
-After 700 years, both gaseous and aqueous CO2 contribute to mineralization.
-About 78% of injected CO2 is mineralized, 6% remains in the aqueous phase, and 16% as gaseous phase at time = 1000 years.
+Overall, supercritical CO2 first dissolves in the aqueous phase, and then reacts with cations in the aqueous phase released by mineral dissolution and produces carbonate precipitation.
+About 78% of injected CO2 is mineralized, 6% remains in the aqueous phase, and 16% remains as the supercritical phase at time = 1000 years.

 Radial distribution of system properties for the optimal case